JoseExposito/linux/Documentation/rust/quick-start.rst

 	https://llvm.org/docs/GettingStarted.html#getting-the-source-code-and-building-llvm

-See Documentation/kbuild/llvm.rst for more information and further ways to fetch pre-built releases and distribution packages.
+See :ref:`Documentation/kbuild/llvm.rst <kbuild_llvm>` for more information and further ways to fetch pre-built releases and distribution packages.

 bindgen